 Thus the grace of the whole food plant-based nutrition, which takes out all animal products, goes up (No meat, no fish, no eggs, and no dairy products, Darling).
 Doctors have known this diet for many years.
 Its aim is not just to lose weight, nor only the compassion for animals, most of which grow in unnatural and even severe conditions.
 The main reason for the diet of plants and whole grains is compassion for the human body.

 Nutrition based on plants and whole grains is strongly opposed to industrialized food, considered by many scientists to be responsible for the obesity epidemic.
 The rule of thumb is the number of ingredients in the product.
 The best is up to 5 components and without preservatives and food coloring (E materials).
-Although most E materials are forbidden, there are some still in use.
+Although health organizations forbid most of the E materials, there are some still in use.
 A vegetable salad is always preferable to a “healthy” snack as it contains only vegetables and spices that we chose.
 The list of ingredients in the “Corny Free, ” “health” snack includes about 19 ingredients, including four E.

 So why didn’t we find out about this nutrition all those years?
 The reason for the concealment of this nutrition, based on plants and whole grains, from public discourse, is the pharmaceutical industry.
 If it is possible to heal, and not even to be ill, by eating a proper and intelligent diet, what will the pharmaceutical companies do?
 The idea indeed sounds paranoid, but after the bribe that the US Chief Scientist received from the sugar industry, I believe that on every subject, there are many interests involved.
-Instead of being suspicious, I just switched to the diet that is based on fresh herbs, fresh fruits, and a few whole grains (starch sensitive, haven’t we said already?)
+Instead of being suspicious, I just switched to the plant-based diet that includes fresh herbs, vegetables, fruits, and some whole grains (starch sensitive, haven’t we said already?)